techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 After around 5 to 10 mins you should be able to hit the endpoint with your browser.
 Using the example above I would go to: http://34.117.49.187

-**NOTE** It does take around 5 to 10 mins, for some time you might see a Google 404 page.
+**NOTE** It does take around 5 to 10 mins and for some time you might see a Google 404 page.

 **NOTE** Remember to check Google classroom before tearing things down.
 There are a couple of screenshots you should submit as evidence of your success 🙌